Dorohoi pogrom: The pogrom

 The life of the head of the local Jewish community, Dr. Isac Axler, was saved after he managed to prove to the soldiers stopping his carriage that he had been discharged from the Romanian military with the rank of Colonel, and was awarded two medals of valor.

 Jews walking in the streets were stopped by officers, had their papers checked, and when their Jewish identity was confirmed, murdered.

 At this point, the local 29th infantry brigade, who were not privy to the murder plot, stepped in.
 The brigade sent a company to patrol the town and restore order.
 After local Romanians shouted at the soldiers and told them that Jews were firing at soldiers, Lieutenant Vasile Isăceanu took "precautionary measures" - he ordered ten Jewish soldiers, disarmed of their weapons, to march in front of the unit.
 Soon the unit's soldiers joined the persecution of the Jews, arresting them under false charges of firing at soldiers.
 The battalion's vice commander, Stino, prevented the soldiers from executing the detained Jews, and saved from certain death 20 Jewish soldiers, who were already stripped bare, waiting to be executed.

 A downpour stopped the killings, but not the looting.
-Some local Roma (Gypsies) joined this activity, stole as much as they could from Jewish homes and thanked the soldiers with song and dance.
+Some local Roma joined this activity, stole as much as they could from Jewish homes and thanked the soldiers with song and dance.

 The pogrom was stopped by order of General Constantin Sănătescu, who discovered the events by accident, seeing injured Jews.
 He ordered Colonel Ilasievici to investigate the matter.